Fontomfrom

-Fontomfrom is a Bono type of hourglass-shaped drum mostly used in a royal music ensemble of Bono people in order to relay Bono monarchy messages within a Bono people ethnic group setting.
+Fontomfrom is a Bono type of hourglass-shaped drum mostly used in a royal music ensemble of the Bono people to relay Bono monarchy messages within the Bono people's ethnic group setting.
 The Fontomfrom ensemble provides music for ceremonies honoring Bono chiefs and Bono monarchy royal processions.
 The Fontomfrom is also used to recite proverbs or replicate patterns of speech at most Bono monarchy royal gatherings or a Bono monarchy royal durbar.